Spanish bad bank to cut smaller banks' capital needs - sources

-The European Union last week approved the first phase of recapitalising Spain's ailing banks - a cash injection of 37 billion euros (30 billion pounds) into state-rescued lenders Banco de Valencia, Bankia, Catalunya Banc, and NCG Banco and 2.5 billion to set up the bad bank.
+The European Union last week approved the first phase of recapitalising Spain's ailing banks - a cash injection of 37 billion euros ($48 billion) into state-rescued lenders Banco de Valencia, Bankia, Catalunya Banc, and NCG Banco and 2.5 billion to set up the bad bank.

 A September independent audit of Spain's banking system identified a capital deficit of 6.2 billion euros at four more banks - Banco Mare Nostrum (BMN), CEISS, Caja 3, and Liberbank - in an extreme economic downturn.